READ ALL TEXTS ABOUT THE ARTWORKS

 Her work stems from the innate joy of nature, man's original space for leisure and contemplation, she builds trees and pebbles, transforming them in size and shape.
 Together, they create sort of a parallel playground.

-In her series "Category Boards" Gabriela Kobus deals with the perception of social surface phenomena and the question of how these have an effect on society through individual patterns of experience and order.
-She develops arrangements and display boards that show a selection of attributions, making visible that another selection would also have been possible at any time and refers to the way how the systems theory in sociology deals with the complexity of social structures.
+In her series "Category Boards" Gabriela Kobus deals with the perception of societal surface phenomena and the question of how these have an effect on society through individual patterns of experience and order.
+She develops arrangements and display boards that show a selection of subjective attributions, revealing that a different selection would have been possible at any time, and thus takes up questions about the reduction of social complexity.

 This work was developed from a research on amusement rides and places of amusement.
 Gabriela is interested in the clash of these objects with their surroundings, surroundings into which they were "placed".
 To a certain extent, these objects always seem out of place, too big, garish, colorful and kitschy, they don't fully belong to the places around them and they don't blend in easily, from a distance, they have the capacity to look both attractive and off-putting at the same time.